Posted on: octobre 27, 2014

 Rembrandt took a selfie at the Prinsengracht, with its lovely house boats and beautiful trees.

-Did you know that Rembrandt van Rijn was a very hard worker?
-He made a total of 350 oil-paintings.
 The equally famous dutch painter Johannes Vermeer made only 37 paintings throughout his lifetime.
 Johannes Vermeer is known for his work “The MilkMaid” and “Girl with the Pearl Earring”.
 In the old times painters made their colours themselves.
 This was a very time-consuming job.
-In the Rembrandt house they show how these colours were made in those days.
+In the Rembrandt Museum it can be seen how these colours were made in those days.